SWE5006-Group-7/NUSHungry-Backend/README.md

 ## 🏗️ System Architecture

-The NUSHungry backend has been refactored from a monolithic architecture to a **microservices architecture**, providing better scalability, maintainability, and independent deployment capabilities.
+The NUSHungry backend implements a **distributed microservices architecture** with centralized configuration management, designed for multi-server deployment and horizontal scalability.

 ```mermaid
 graph TB